mongodb/docs/source/includes/cloud-provider-snapshots-response-object.rst

        `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ formatted
        point in time when |service| took the snapshot.

+   * - ``description``
+     - string
+     - Description of the snapshot.
+Only present for on-demand snapshots.

    * - ``expiresAt``
      - string
      - :abbr:`UTC (Coordinated Universal Time)`